 A 2017 survey of more than 250 trainees in six states found that, six months after enrolling in the training, 86 percent of counselors reported having changed their practice because of the training; 88 percent had started to implement the action plans developed as part of the training; and 95 percent would recommend the training to colleagues.

 High-Quality, Job-Relevant Content

-The materials were designed and developed by a team of leading counseling faculty from postsecondary institutions, practicing middle grades and high school counselors (including several ASCA National Counselors of the Year), curriculum specialists, and other content experts.
-Go Alliance partners with national leaders in online education and professional development for the instructional design, courseware engineering and content maintenance.
+Go Alliance partners with many different national school counseling and college access/success organizations to build its content and keep that content up-to-date.
+The materials were designed and developed by a team of leading school counseling faculty, practicing elementary, middle grades and high school counselors (including ASCA National Counselors of the Year), curriculum specialists, and college access experts.

 Designed by and for School Counselors